 No matter what business you may be in, when making the decision to pursue a master’s degree, it’s important to consider what benefits the college of study will bring to your career.
 To employers, this can speak volumes.
 A master’s degree in jurisprudence might communicate to prospective employers that you possess the ability to understand the legality of certain situations better than other candidates.

 At the end of the day, any graduate degree could increase your overall job effectiveness.
 However, it’s up to you to determine which angle and specialization is most advantageous.
-If you’ve determined that a better understanding of the laws that surround your work could increase your effectiveness, then a Master of Jurisprudence could be the right decision for you.
+And if you work in HR and you’ve determined that a better understanding of the laws that surround your work could increase your effectiveness, then a Master of Jurisprudence in Labor & Employment Law (MJ-LEL) could be the right decision for you.

 Interested in reading more?
 Discover three of the most common issues affecting HR today.